elabuel-o/R-programming-/README.md

-## README file

-### Week 2 of R-programming course.
-Coursera, February 2016.
+## R-programming course -- Coursera, February 2016

-R scrpits for the Week 2 programming assignment.
+### Part of the Coursera Data Science Specialization

+This repo contains R scripts for quizzes and programming assignments of the R-programming course.

+### Disclaimer
+You must always follow the Coursera Honor Code and answers the quiz questions with your own work.